HypePhilosophy/turnt-tls/README.md

 ## Notes
 Much of the syntax is similar to the popular but deprecated [requests](https://www.npmjs.com/package/request) package.

 I have also taken the liberty to provide pre-made binaries that will run on MacOS, Linux, and Windows, however you are free to build your own.
-All that would entail would be changing a few lines in the `./golang/build.bat` file.
+You can do so by running `./golang/build.bat`.
+(Windows only)

 Anyone is welcome to contribute to this module to implement any more http methods or functionality.
 Just make a pull request and I will review it :)